Tyninghame Village Hall is a listed building in the centre of a unique conservation village in the beautiful East

-Despite the hall being closed due to Covid-19 restrictions, we are keeping busy.
-The Tyninghame Village Hall Committee has made a commitment to make improvements to the village hall and these were followed through.
+Despite the hall having been closed due to Covid-19 restrictions, we have kept busy.
+The Tyninghame Village Hall and Community Committee has made a commitment to make improvements to the village hall and these were followed through.
 For further information on the refurbishments please see here.

 We would like to reassure all our future users that we take your safety very seriously.
 We have put in place a number of new hygiene and safety measures in the Hall to help prevent the spread of COVID-19.
 We ask all those hiring and using the Hall to observe the current guidance on numbers attending Hall events, social distancing measures, the wearing of face-masks, etc. Documents relating to hire of the Hall can be found on the Booking Terms and Conditions page.

 Please check https://www.gov.scot/coronavirus-covid-19/ for current restrictions